Music of the Front Mission series: Spinoffs

-Front Mission Series: Gun Hazard
+Front Mission: Gun Hazard

-Front Mission Series: Gun Hazard was the first spin-off game in the series, and the second game released overall.
+Front Mission: Gun Hazard was the first spin-off game in the series, and the second game released overall.
 Its soundtrack was composed by Nobuo Uematsu and Yasunori Mitsuda, with additional tracks provided by Junya Nakano and Masashi Hamauzu.
 The soundtrack was the second collaboration between Nobuo Uematsu and Yasunori Mitsuda, after Chrono Trigger.
 According to Uematsu, Mitsuda worked so much on the soundtrack that he eventually had to be hospitalized.
 The soundtrack has a "mechanical" theme to its music, and incorporates both electronic and traditional instruments.
 The music from the game was released on an album titled Front Mission Series: Gun Hazard Original Sound Track.
 It was released by NTT Publishing on February 25, 1996.
 The two-disc album has 60 tracks, is 2:30:25 long, and has catalog numbers of PSCN-5044~5.

 Kero Hazel of Square Enix Music Online called the soundtrack album "a thumping example of fine industrial music" and complimented its use of other musical styles to influence that core style.
 Patrick Gann of RPGFan also praised the album as "downright awesome" and highly recommended it.